- Life & Money

 - Roth IRAs and Roth 401(k)s are funded with after-tax dollars, so you can enjoy tax-free distributions in retirement.
 These types of accounts can be used in conjunction with taxable accounts to manage your tax liability in retirement.

-- Whole life insurance* builds equity over time, After a policy has had time to accumulate value, you can tap into its accumulated cash value if needed.
+- Whole life insurance* builds equity over time.
+After a policy has had time to accumulate value, you can tap into that cash if needed.
 Think of it as a nice cushion to protect against market volatility.

 - Cash reserves can provide additional peace of mind.
-It’s a good idea to have two years’ worth of income on hand in an account that is liquid and accessible, where the funds can be withdrawn without penalty or significant taxes should the funds need to be accessed.
+It’s a good idea to have two years’ worth of income on hand in an account that is liquid and accessible, where the funds can be withdrawn without penalty or significant taxes should you need them.

 One more consideration as you think about your retirement income is to plan for the legacy you want to leave.
 By working with a financial professional, you can create a plan that maximizes your income and also accounts for the assets you wish to leave to your heirs.